by SharonHartnett | May 28, 2014 | Craniosacral Therapy, Massage, Massage License in Ohio: 33.007505-H-K, Structural Integration

 So in order to clarify this, I have decided to write a short post on the subject.
 I hope this helps.

-The Rolf Institute® blossomed as Dr. Rolf’s students began to branch out her work into the community and eventually throughout world.
-The original pioneers of this work called themselves, “Rolfers®”.
-The school and all its teachers did a great thing in expanding her education and healing work outward.
-As with most types of bodywork however, the work began to evolve and different practitioners created their own new approaches to her foundational template.
-Thus, the spread of this craft based on fascial work sprouted new wings and took off in different directions.
-Currently, there are many schools, some who keep with the 10 series as Dr. Ida Rolf taught, and others with different formulas.
+Currently, there are many schools, some who keep with the original 10 series as Dr. Ida Rolf taught, and others with different formulas.
 These new practitioners call themselves “Structural Integration” Therapists because they attended the newer schools Also, the “Rolf®” name belongs to the Institute.
 But- what is similar is that all Structural Integration is originated from the original 10 series.
 The goal is to create better structural alignment and functioning and ease of movement for the clients.

 At Lighten Up Therapies in Columbus Ohio and Johnstown, Sharon Hartnett practices Structural Alignment with the basic 10 series as originally taught by Dr. Ida Rolf.
-She works with the same idea of moving from superficial to deeper, but perhaps with a lighter touch.
+She works with the same idea of moving from superficial to deeper, but now with a lighter touch.
 Communication is key with an ongoing dialogue to make sure the client is comfortable and able to move through the changes well.
 Connective Tissue massage (fascial work) is beneficial too and may be requested also in hourly sessions.
-It’s also helpful for people who want to continue their massage on a regular basis.
+It’s also helpful for people who want to continue their manual therapy on a regular basis.

 There are different schools out there and “fascial” work seems to have taken root and is now being taught in regular massage schools.
 If you are interested though in the “original” series, make sure you ask to see if the work is the same.
 There are many Structural Integration Practitioners such as Sharon who have not veered off the original intent and have helped clients discover positive change.
 Dr. Ida Rolf created her work a certain way based on years of experience with great results.
 The recipe works!